cardano-foundation/hal/docs/crypto/zkpTraining1/slides.typ

       rows: (auto),
       gutter: 3pt,
       text(blue)[
-        It is called *Chord-and-tangent rule visually*
+        It is called *chord-and-tangent* rule and visually is looks like below
         $P_1 + P_2 = P_3$
       ]
      , image("assets/ellipticAdd.png")